hrushikeshkoyadala/File-System/README.md

 A File system manager simulated in C.

-Stores users and theirs messages in a file.
+Stores users and their messages in a file.
-Keeps track of memory using a free list to reduce fragmentation.
+Keeps track of free memory using a free list and allocates memory if requested.